 Congratulations to our new President, and good riddance to Shrubbo.

-Congratulations to the new President Elect.
 I hope that we’ll be able to heal the divide in this country, but at the same time it’s time to start holding the Democratic party’s feet to the fire on progressive issues – if Bush could claim a mandate after the squeaker in 2004, this is a landslide, and we should take advantage of it.

 2) VA not called early.
 I figured it was the bellwether for Obama, and at this rate he may make it to 270 without VA called yet.

 As for the results, VA is still too close to call.
 My bet is that it’s the bellweather this year.